WaveLedger¶

 |---|---|

-| Consensus | Proof-of-Work with mandatory QRNG attestation |
+| Consensus | Proof-of-Work with mandatory entropy attestation |

-| Block time | 60s (mainnet), 5s (testnet) |
+| Block time | 60s mainnet target, 5s testnet |

-| Block reward | 5 WAVE, halves every 2,100,000 blocks (~4 yrs) |
+| Block reward | 5 WAVE; halves every 2,100,000 blocks |

-| Max supply | 21,000,000 WAVE |
+| Maximum supply | 21,000,000 WAVE |

-| Genesis premine | 1,000,000 WAVE to foundation address |
+| Genesis allocation | 1,000,000 WAVE to the foundation address |

 | Signature scheme | ML-DSA-87 (NIST FIPS 204) |

-| Key exchange | ML-KEM-1024 (NIST FIPS 203) |
+| Key encapsulation | ML-KEM-1024 (NIST FIPS 203) |

-| Hash function | SHA3-512 |
+| Hash function | SHA3-512 (NIST FIPS 202) |

-| Address length | 20 bytes (hex without 0x prefix) |
+| Address length | 20 bytes, lowercase hex without 0x prefix |

-| Smart contract VM | Stack-based, EVM-flavored, post-quantum precompiles |
+| Smart-contract VM | Stack-based, 256-bit words, post-quantum precompiles |

-| Smart contract language | Fourier |
+| Smart-contract language | Fourier |